Particular/docs.particular.net/nservicebus/messaging/delayed-delivery.md

 ## Caveats

-In order to use `Defer(...)` the Timeout Manager feature must be enabled.
-When you call `Defer(...)` a message is sent to the timeout manager requesting it to deliver the message at a later time.
+In order to use message deferral the Timeout Manager feature must be enabled.
+When you defer a message, it is sent to the timeout manager requesting it to deliver the message at a later time.

 NOTE: The sending endpoint must be running when the timeout is reached in order for the message to be sent.
 If the endpoint is not running when the timeout is reached then the message will be sent when the endpoint is next started.